 Water-based enamel paint should be allowed to dry for 2 hours before a re-coat.
 Oil-based enamel paints should be allowed to dry for 4-6 hours before re-coat.

 If you apply a second coat of enamel paint too soon, the coat will not stick well to the first coat.
 Also, the finish will gunk up and remain tacky for several hours.
-Oil-based enamel paint that is re-coated too soon can remain tacky or sticky for up to 3 days.
+If you re-coat too soon the oil-based enamel paint can remain tacky or sticky for up to 3 days.

 Like most paints, enamel paint also needs more than one coat for a perfect finish.
 Usually, you need 2-3 coats of enamel paint on material for good protection and a smooth finish.
 But before a second and third coat can be applied, the first and second coat must have dried enough for re-coat.